Goamo/Catarse/README.md

 # Catarse
-This program is designed for quickly capturing your plans, ideas, and concept art.
-It’s ideal for designers who need to communicate effectively with clients.
+Catarse is a tool for quickly capturing your ideas, plans, and visual concepts.
+It’s designed specifically for designers and engineers who need to communicate their vision clearly—whether in client meetings or team discussions.

-Catarse is an open-source graphics editor for creating 2D artwork with 3D support.
-Built with Three.js, it’s perfectly suited for working with visual content.
+This open-source graphics editor allows you to create 2D illustrations with 3D support.
+Built on top of Three.js, it’s not meant to replace industry-standard professional tools—it serves a different, yet equally important purpose:

+Quickly sketching out ideas and concepts while they’re still fresh

+Providing visual support during live discussions and meetings

+Adding spatial depth through basic 3D perspective

+Experimenting with layouts and compositions in a lightweight, distraction-free environment

+Supporting fast, iterative workflows without unnecessary complexity

+Saving the outcomes of discussions, webinars, or workshops as raster images (e.g., PNG)